rkbright/richardbright.me/_posts/2022-06-01-cka-study-guide.md

 You can download the file from the kubernetes site.
 Install it of the worker node and run it as a service

 View process `ps -aux | greg kubelet`

+### Kube Proxy

+In a cluster, all pods are able to communicate with each other, this is accomplished by deploying a pod network solution

+`kube-proxy` runs on each node in the kubernetes cluster

+`kube-proxy` leverages linux `iptables`

+`kubeadm` will install `kube-proxy` on each node as a pods

+`kube-proxy` is deployed as a deamonset, so each node in the cluster will have a dedicated `kube-proxy` pod

+You can also download and install `kube-proxy` from the kubernetes homepage

+### PODs

+When working with `pods`, there are a few assumptions

+1) the application is available as a docker image in a docker registry
+2) a kubernetes cluster has already been set up

+Applications are encapsulated by a kubernetes object that is known as a `pod`

+`pods` are the smallest object you can create in kubernetes

+`pods` can be deployed and scaled on existing and/or new nodes in the cluster

+`pods` usually have a one-to-one ratio with the containers running the application

+`pods` are npt deployed on existing `pods` to scale the application

+`pods` can run multiple containers but not usually of the same kind.
+For example, helper containers are usually deployed on pods

+running multi-pod containers is a rare use case, typically it should be one pod per docker container